cbolz/rhte-fy19/cloudforms-and-ansible-better-together/lab/index.md

 :warning: ***WARNING*** If the provider icon does not show a green check mark, consult an instructor before you continue with the lab!

-## CloudForms with Ansible batteries included
+## 1.3.
+CloudForms with Ansible batteries included

-This first excersie of the lab will guide you through the process of creating a Service Catalog Item based on an Ansible Playbook.
+This first exercise of the lab will guide you through the process of creating a Service Catalog Item based on an Ansible Playbook.

-### Introduction to Ansible
+### 1.3.1.
+Introduction to Ansible

 Today, every business is a digital business.
 Technology is your innovation engine, and delivering your applications faster helps you win.
 Historically, that required a lot of manual effort and complicated coordination.
 But today, there is Ansible - the simple, yet powerful IT automation engine that thousands of companies are using to drive complexity out of their environments and accelerate DevOps initiatives.